MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-table-command.md

 ## Choose between `.update table` and materialized views

 There are scenarios where you could use either the `.update table` command or a [materialized view](materialized-views/materialized-view-overview.md) to achieve the same goal in a table.
-For example, a materialized view could be used to keep the latest version of each record or an update could be used to update records upon new version.
+For example, a materialized view could be used to keep the latest version of each record or an update could be used to update records when a new version is available.

 Use the following guidelines to decide which method to use: